Skip to main content

 You can filter detection events by status on the Threats page:

-• Device filter: Located in the side panel, allows filtering devices by Open or Closed detections
+• Device filter: Located in the side panel, allows filtering devices by Open or Closed detections.
+The side panel also provides access to response actions such as device isolation.

 Changing Detection Status